-Although the RC group performed significantly better than the RD group in the SCO task, not all individual RD subjects performed worse than individual RC subjects.
-Based on close inspection of Figs. 2-5, RD-Norene and RD-Teddy performed at the RC-average error for consonants in initial position, RD-Shauna and RD-Teddy performed at the RC-average error for consonants in final position and vowels in initial position, and RD-Shauna performed at the RC-average error for vowels in final position.
+Although the RC group performed significantly better than the RD group in the SCO task, not all RD subjects performed worse than RC subjects.
+Based on close inspection of Figs. 4-7, RD-Norene and RD-Teddy performed at the RC-average error for consonants in initial position, RD-Shauna and RD-Teddy performed at the RC-average error for consonants in final position and vowels in initial position, and RD-Shauna performed at the RC-average error for vowels in final position.
 These outliers in the RD group all demonstrated normal phone recognition, similar to the RC children.
-Thus, either there are other factors than a weakness in phonetic perception, or the patterns reflect the highly idiosyncratic nature of the reading disorders for these individual children.
+Thus, there are factors other than weakness in phonetic perception that must contribute to reading disorders for these children.